craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Bottle of Antibiotic
 Tiny (3), 2 Action Cost (UNPACK > INJEST or FEED)

-INJEST: You consume the contents of the vial.
+INJEST: You consume the contents of the bottle.
 You resolve all stacks of the 'Infected' [[Ailment]].

 FEED: You feed the contents of the vial to another willing creature who is adjacent to you and you can see.
 That creature resolves all stacks of the 'Infected' [[Ailment]].

 #### Bottle of Antiseptic
 Tiny (5), 2 Action Cost (UNPACK > APPLY)

-APPLY: You pour the Antiseptic onto a wound.
+APPLY: You pour the contents of the bottle onto a wound.
 The creature you applied Antiseptic to resolves a stack of the 'Poisoned' or 'Infected' [[Ailment]], their choice.
-Then, they take
+Then, they take 1 True Radiant Damage.

 #### Bandage
 Tiny (3), 4 Action Cost (UNPACK > WRAP I > WRAP II > WRAP III)

-WRAP II:
+WRAP II: You wrap the bandage onto a wound.
-WRAP III:
+WRAP III: You finish wra

 #### Bloodbag
 Medium (3), 4 Action Cost (UNPACK > PREP > LOCATE > APPLY)